Moai-/panabsorbium/Notes.md

 (P. S. I know I'm doing it extremely wrong, I should be giving them the iconic version, but I really don't know how to do that yet :x)

 Now go back to the terminal where we opened Microworld seemingly so long ago, and press the Up Arrow key to re-type the secret incantation.
 Once inside the Microworld, create a stockpile, promote a Hearthling to a footman.
-After the armour gets dropped (and turns into its iconic version), then placed into the stockpile, watch your footman equip the suit of armour:
+After the armor gets dropped (and turns into its iconic version), then placed into the stockpile, watch your footman equip the suit of armor:

 ![Can you see the greenness of envy in Leah's eyes as she gazes upon Orsa's new Panabsorbium bling?](http://i.imgur.com/pguh9Tg.png)

 Yaaay!

 ... but wait.
-We're not going to cheat our armour into the game every time.
+We're not going to cheat our armor into the game every time.
 It's time to think how we'll be...

-### Making the armour craftable
+### Making the armor craftable

 Pop quiz.
-Who usually makes armour?
+Who usually makes armor?
 No, it's not the worker; no, it's not the shepherd; and no, it's not the cute red fox.
 You fail Stonehearth.
 It's actually the Blacksmith.
-The weaver also makes some, but our armour is going to be based on metals rather than on cute red foxes, so we'll make our Blacksmith make it.
+The weaver also makes some, but our armor is going to be based on metals rather than on cute red foxes, so we'll make our Blacksmith make it.

 First, some investigation: